bcbi/REDCap.jl/docs/src/import.md

 import_arms(config::REDCap.Config, data; override::Int=0, format::String="json", returnFormat::String="json")
 ```

-Arms may be imported into REDCap by passing the name and arm number
+Arms may be imported into REDCap by passing the name and arm number.

 ```bash
 Dict{String,Any} with 2 entries: